Joseph John Maddon

 He was converted to a catcher while at Lafayette College by Norm Gigon.
 Maddon was signed by the California Angels as a free agent and played for the Quad Cities Angels (1976), Salinas Angels (1977-1978), and Santa Clara Padres (1979).
 He scouted for a time, signing Kirk McCaskill and Tim Salmon for the team.

 As a manager, Maddon is known for maintaining an unusually tight bond with his players.
 A good example was when the Rays first made the postseason in 2008, many players decided to sport a mohawk haircut for luck - and Maddon joined in.
-He also started the practice of "theme" road trips, where all members of the team will do something unusual, such as wear specially tailored loud sportsjackets in the team colors, or dress as if heading to a slumber party.
+He also started the practice of "theme" road trips, where all members of the team will do something unusual, such as wear specially tailored loud sports jackets in the team colors, or dress as if heading to a slumber party.
 He has also been known for making unusual choices in putting together his line-up.
 In 2010, he had catcher John Jaso leading off for a good portion of the year, and in 2012 he handed in a few line-up cards with slugging 1B Carlos Pena batting lead-off and unheralded middle infielder Jeff Keppinger in the clean-up spot.
 In an interleague game in 2011, he had OF Sam Fuld, who had just pinch hit for his pitcher, take warm-up tosses on the mound the following inning, in order to buy more time to allow the reliever he really wanted to see pitch come into the game; MLB had to change the relevant rule after the season to prevent imitators.
 He is so unpredictable that when he was forced to bat pitcher Andy Sonnanstine third during a game in 2009, because of an incorrectly filled line-up card, many observers thought that it was, once again, some sort of deliberate move.
 That is because there is usually method to his madness, as many of his seemingly strange decisions are in fact based on studying computer printouts of batter and pitcher tendencies and match-ups.
-But part of it is that he also likes to keep the opposing manager wondering what he will come up with next, something which was characteristic of managers such as Earl Weaver and Gene Mauch in an earlier era.
+As a result, he was the first manager to systematically use defensive shifts against opposite batters, when their use had been sporadic before; he was soon imitated by many of his peers.
+Part of his way of thinking is that he likes to keep the opposing manager wondering what he will come up with next, something which was characteristic of managers such as Earl Weaver and Gene Mauch in an earlier era.
 However, if those two were high-strung and intense personalities, Maddon is quite laid-back and knows how to keep things in perspective, making him extremely well-liked by his players.

 |California Angels Manager